-UPDATE 6-Canada's biggest rail strike in a decade ends; backlogs could nag shippers
+UPDATE 7-Canada's biggest rail strike in a decade ends, backlogs could nag shippers

-(New throughout, adds industry reaction)
+(New throughout, adds layoffs rescinded, comment from transport minister)

 By Allison Lampert and Rod Nickel

-MONTREAL/WINNIPEG, Nov 26 (Reuters) - Canada’s longest railroad strike in a decade ended on Tuesday as Canadian National Railway Co, the country’s biggest railroad, reached a tentative agreement with workers, but shippers warned it could take weeks before service bounces back to normal.
+MONTREAL/WINNIPEG, Nov 26 (Reuters) - Canada’s longest railroad strike in a decade ended on Tuesday as Canadian National Railway Co reached a tentative agreement with workers, but shippers warned it could take weeks before service bounces back to normal.

-Industry groups celebrated the end of the eight-day strike, which had cost them sales and raised their expenses.
+Industry groups celebrated the end of the eight-day strike at the country’s biggest railroad, which had cost them sales and raised their expenses.
 News of the deal, which must still be ratified by union members, sent CN shares up by as much as 2%.

 Thousands of unionized workers began heading back to their jobs, CN said, with operations expected to be in full swing on Wednesday.
 Union members should vote on the deal within eight weeks.